|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon ground coriander seed

 - Small pinch of ground cloves

-- The flavors of the pear chutney will develop and become more balanced if you wait at least a week before eating it.
+The flavors of the pear chutney will develop and become more balanced if you wait at least a week before eating it.
 Store pear chutney in the refrigerator for up to a month.
 You can freeze chutney for up to 6 months (it is still safe to eat after that, but the quality will suffer).
-For longer (up to 1 year) storage at room temperature, follow the canning instructions below.
+For longer storage (up to 1 year) at room temperature, follow canning instructions.

 If you aren't a fan of spicy food or want to make this pear chutney more mild to appeal to all palates in the family, you can cut down or eliminate the hot chile pepper.
 And if it is the height of autumn and you have a plethora of apples as well as pears, you can make your own homemade apple vinegar and use in this recipe; just be sure to test it first to make sure it is acidic enough to safely preserve the chutney.

 It is best to use firm, under-ripe fruit when making a chutney.
 If you are looking to add another fruit to this recipe (or swap out the pear for something else), good options are peaches, apricots, green mangos, apples, and nectarines.
 Soft fruits like berries will end up cooking down so much they will lose their flavor and become more of a jam.
 Dried fruits are always a great addition to a chutney.